 In short, your relationship with credit reflects your reliability.
 Your ability to get credit, loans, housing, and more are all impacted by your credit report and score.

-Who Can Check My Credit Report?
+Who Can Check It?

 Now that we’re clear on what a credit report is, let’s see who can access it.
 Essentially, any possible lender or entity who is financially assisting you can access your report.
 This includes but is not limited to: